How do I apply to the Southeast Missouri State University’s Master of Science in Nursing (MSN) Program?

 When and how should I expect to learn about my admission status?

-For Fall 2011 Amissions, applictions will be reviewed immediately after the August 1st deadline.
-Only completed applications received by the August 1st deadline will be reviewed at that time.
-You will receive written notification of Admission decision from the School of Graduate Studies and the Department of Nursing as soon as possible after the August 1st deadline.
-Should you have any questions regarding the status of your application please contatct the Department of Nursing Director of Graduate Studies at (573) 651-2871.
+Applications will be reviewed as soon as possible after the April 1st deadline.
+Only completed applications received by the April 1st deadline will be reviewed at that time.
+You will receive written notification of Admission decision from the School of Graduate Studies and the Department of Nursing as soon as possible after the April 1st deadline.
+Should you have any questions regarding the status of your application please contact the Department of Nursing's Director of Graduate Studies at (573) 651-2871.